-The Company contracts with two specialty pharmacies, Orsini Pharmaceutical Services, Inc. (Orsini) and AllCare Plus Pharmacy, Inc. (AllCare) to distribute its MACI product in arrangements whereby the Company retains the credit and collection risk from the end customer.
+The Company contracts with two specialty pharmacies, Orsini Pharmaceutical Services, Inc. (Orsini) and AllCare Plus Pharmacy, Inc. (AllCare) to distribute MACI in a manner in which the Company retains the credit and collection risk from the end customer.
 The Company pays both specialty pharmacies a fee for each patient to whom MACI is dispensed.
-Both Orsini and AllCare perform collection activities to receive payment from customers.
+Both Orsini and AllCare perform collection activities to collect payment from customers.
 The Company has engaged a third-party to provide services in connection with a patient support program to manage patient cases and to ensure complete and correct billing information is provided to the insurers and hospitals.
-In addition, the Company also sells MACI directly to DMS Pharmaceutical (DMS) for military implants.
-The sales directly to DMS are sold at a contracted rate.
+In addition, the Company also sells MACI directly to DMS Pharmaceutical (DMS) for military patients.
+The sales directly to DMS are made at a contracted rate.

 Prior authorization and confirmation of coverage level by the patient's private insurance plan, hospital or government payer is a prerequisite to the shipment of product to a patient.
 The Company recognizes product revenues from sales of all MACI implants upon delivery at which time the customer obtains control of the implant and the claim is billable.
 The total consideration which the Company expects to collect in exchange for MACI implants (the transaction price) may be fixed or variable.
-Direct sales to hospitals or distributors are recorded at a contracted price, and other than customary prompt pay discounts, there are typically no forms of variable consideration.
+Direct sales to hospitals or distributors are recorded at a contracted price, and there are typically no forms of variable consideration.

-When the Company sells MACI the patient is responsible for payment, however, the Company is typically reimbursed by a third-party insurer or government payer, subject to a patient co-pay amount.
+When the Company sells MACI the patient is responsible for payment; however, the Company is typically reimbursed by a third-party insurer or government payer, subject to a patient co-pay amount.
 Reimbursements from third-party insurers and government payers vary by patient and payer and are based on either contracted rates, publicly available rates or a fee schedule.
-Net product revenue is recognized net of contractual allowances, which considers historical collection experience from both the payer and patient and the terms of the Company's contractual arrangements.
+Net product revenue is recognized net of estimated contractual allowances, which considers historical collection experience from both the payer and patient, denial rates and the terms of the Company's contractual arrangements.
 The Company estimates expected collections for these transactions using the portfolio approach.
-These estimates include the impact of contractual allowances, which considers historical collection experience from both the payer and patient, denial rates and the terms of the Company's contractual arrangements.
 The Company records a reduction to revenue at the time of sale for its estimate of the amount of consideration that will not be collected.
 In addition, potential credit risk exposure has been evaluated for the Company's accounts receivable in accordance with ASC 326, Financial Instruments - Credit Losses.
 The Company assesses risk and determines a loss percentage by pooling account receivables based on similar risk characteristics.
 The loss percentage is based on current and historical information as well as reasonable and supportable forecasts.
-This loss percentage was applied to the accounts receivables as of June 30, 2020.
-The total allowance for uncollectible consideration was \$4.4 million as of June 30, 2020 and \$3.9 million at December 31, 2019.
-The allowance includes less than \$0.1 million of which is related to COVID-19 potential impacts on accounts receivable from third-party insurers, government payers, hospitals and patients.
+This loss percentage was applied to the accounts receivables as of September 30, 2020.
+The total allowance for uncollectible consideration as of September 30, 2020 and December 31, 2019 was \$4.6 million and \$3.9 million, respectively.
+The allowance includes less than \$0.1 million related to COVID-19 potential impacts on accounts receivable from third-party insurers, government payers, hospitals and patients.
 Changes to the estimate of the amount of consideration that will not be collected could have a material impact to the revenue recognized.
-A 0.5% change to the estimated uncollectible percentage could result in ap
+A 0.5% increase to the estimated uncollectible percentage could result in approximately a \$0.2 million decrease in the revenue recognized for the nine months ended September 30, 2020.